Rakeela/dragora-notes/collapse-type-suggestions.md

 Spiritually Broken (Stock.
 Cultural specialist penalty.)
 7 Restrictive Education (Stock.
 Scientific capacity penalty.)
 8 Hyperspace Darkness (Stock.
 Happiness penalty.)
 9 Special Features:
 (Unset)

+Tenth Suggestion: (Incomplete)
+Locked AI Collective
+This system developed a large base of Panarchic cognitechnologies, and developed a 'perfectly proven' perfect way of life.
+The bland repetitiveness that subsequently developed in its cultural products proved the canary in the coalmine for a society in the process of proving itself not to exist.
+This society needs help rebooting its research systems... literally.
+Challenges:
+Common Culture (Stock.
+Cultural base penalty.)
+1 Emulated Nanoinfluence (The designed-sapience psychologies of this planet's population resist 'wasting time' with normal social interactions and independent personal development to an extent which contributed to the region's erosion during the assimilation crisis and risks impairing the development of large scale talent networks going forward.
+Influence Penalty.)
+2
+Logic Locking (The sapient machinery in this district is stuck contemplating an unusual, poorly defined, or extremely theoretical consideration with no likelihood of returning results in definable timelines.
+Science penalty.)
+3
+Eternal Philosophers (Stock.
+Bureaucratic penalty.)
+4 Overspecialization  (Stock.
+Industrial specialist penalty.)
+5 Paradigm Shift  (Stock.
+Rate of return penalty.)
+6 Extreme Family Planning  (Many of the people of this planet are ostensibly not against reproduction, but their extraordinarily perfectionistic parental ideals and multicentennial attitude towards parenting function that way regardless.
+Reproduction penalty.)
+7
+Obsessive Symmetry (This planet is ruled by AIs who refuse to tolerate development which they don’t consider ‘beautiful’, seriously impairing the development and deployment of heavy industrial processes.
+Industrial specialist penalty.)
+8
+Existential Dissociation (These people don't believe in their own existence.
+Local culture asserts with the force of consensus that the entirety of this planet is just a single emanation of a probabilistic pattern with billions of individual-like facets.
+The effect that this has on individual psychology is not positive, as the resulting individuals are very bad at pursuing their own interests, and get very chaotic when their interests are poorly served as a result.
+Happiness penalty.)
+Special Features:
+(Unset)